Unpacking the Cycle: How Trauma Leads to Addiction

 Bridging the Gaps understands that effective treatment for trauma and addiction requires a multifaceted, personalized approach.
 Our philosophy centers on treating the whole person, addressing not just the symptoms of addiction but the underlying causes, including trauma.
 We believe in creating a safe, supportive environment where individuals can explore their experiences and begin the healing process.

 Our treatment plans are tailored to each individual's unique needs and experiences.
 We offer a range of evidence-based therapies alongside holistic modalities that support overall well-being.
 These may include traditional talk therapies, brainspotting, neurofeedback, mindfulness practices, and body-based therapies like yoga and acupuncture.
+You can explore the full range of treatment modalities we use to support trauma recovery.
 Our alcohol rehab programs are designed to provide comprehensive care that addresses both addiction and trauma.

 Conclusion